 - Has a metal body 40-20

 The Sennheiser MKE600 camcorder shotgun microphone is a great choice for both amateurs and professionals.
-This shotgun microphone is sturdy and very reliable.
+This shotgun mic is sturdy and very reliable.
 It design makes sure that the microphone performs very well both indoor and outdoor and in different weather conditions.
 The microphone has a durable metal body that is highly damage-resistant.
 The metal body will keep the internal components of the microphone protected and in a good state.

 The microphone has a frequency response that ranges from 40Hz to 20kHz.
 As you may notice, the lower frequency response of the Sennheiser MKE600 starts 20Hz from the lowest frequency that we, humans, can hear.
 Of course, this enables the microphone to be less sensitive to unwanted noises coming from the environment.
 On the other hand, the microphone is highly sensitive to the source of sound and it picks the sound accurately.

 To reduce noise to levels barely noticeable, the Sennheiser MKE600 furthermore has a high-pass filter and a windshield.
-The high-pass filter prevents sounds from stumping, machines, and other noises to creep into your recording.
+The high pass filter prevents sounds from stumping, machines, and other noises to creep into your audio recording.
 On the other hand, the windshield will not allow and wind noise to be picked up by the microphone.
 This microphone also has a shock mount, and it can also deal with any handling noises.

 To power your Sennheiser MKE600, you can use AA batries or a phantom power.
 Having these two options can be really important for recording in different situations.
 However, no matter how you power it, this shotgun microphone will deliver a natural and detailed sound.